 - The City will continue implementation of its Universal Design Ordinance for new construction or modification of City-subsidized housing using visitability and aging in place as guiding principles.
-The program includes: - One ‰ step+entry - Accessible interior routes - Accessible kitchen counter space - o Ground-floor facilities for units over 750 square feet in size - The City will partner with and encourage local and State non-profits to seek funding for development of new farmworker housing projects. - The City will use funding programs such as the Emergency Shelter Grant (ESG) and Housing Opportunities for Persons with HIV/AIDS (HOPWA) to support needed social services and review applications annually. - The City will continue to utilize available funds and/or seek funding to support the Fresno-Madera Continuum of Care, a local collaborative of homeless service providers, to construct transitional and supportive housing units. - The City will provide technical assistance to developers with proposed Single Room Occupancy (SRO) projects to create units during the plan period. - The City and Housing Authority of the City of Fresno will investigate funding sources, develop partnerships, and apply for available local, State, and federal funds to assist in the production of large family units. - The City and Housing Authority of the City of Fresno will seek and apply to funding sources and partner with local and statewide non-profits and for-profits in applying for funds and encouraging the construction of units for extremely low-, very low-, and low-income income seniors (typically age 65 years and over; may vary by funding source or program).
+The program includes: - One ‰o step+entry - Accessible interior routes - Accessible kitchen counter space - Ground-floor facilities for units over 750 square feet in size - The City will partner with and encourage local and State non-profits to seek funding for development of new farmworker housing projects. - The City will use funding programs such as the Emergency Shelter Grant (ESG) and Housing Opportunities for Persons with HIV/AIDS (HOPWA) to support needed social services and review applications annually. - The City will continue to utilize available funds and/or seek funding to support the Fresno-Madera Continuum of Care, a local collaborative of homeless service providers, to construct transitional and supportive housing units. - The City will provide technical assistance to developers with proposed Single Room Occupancy (SRO) projects to create units during the plan period. - The City and Housing Authority of the City of Fresno will investigate funding sources, develop partnerships, and apply for available local, State, and federal funds to assist in the production of large family units. - The City and Housing Authority of the City of Fresno will seek and apply to funding sources and partner with local and statewide non-profits and for-profits in applying for funds and encouraging the construction of units for extremely low-, very low-, and low-income income seniors (typically age 65 years and over; may vary by funding source or program).

-Responsibility: Development and Resources Management Department Housing and Continuum of Care funding process; 500 households assisted with temporary shelter during the planning period (62.5 households per year).
+Responsibility: Development and Resources Management Department Housing and Community Development Division Funding Source: HUD Funds (ESG), Other Grants Timeframe/Objective: Annual implementation as part of the HUD Entitlement Grant and Continuum of Care funding process; 500 households assisted with temporary shelter during the planning period (62.5 households per year).